 You may experience numbness, tingling or blurred vision when you start to exercise.
 This is due to a rise in core body temperature resulting from exertion.
 Typically, symptoms will ease as your body cools down.
-You can manage your body temperature while you exercise with a cooling collar or other device.
+You can manage your body temperature while you exercise with a cooling garment or device.

 Anyone with MS can modify an exercise routine to meet his or her needs.
 Just remember to work within your range of ability and not to overdo it.

 - Exercise as part of everyday life.
 National Multiple Sclerosis Society. http://www.nationalmssociety.org/Living-Well-With-MS/Health-Wellness/Exercise.
-Accessed April 20, 2014.
+Accessed April 17, 2017.